Quantum phase estimation with optimal confidence interval using three control qubits: QPE with an MPS approximation of a DPSS

 In phase estimation, if the normalised state on the control register is $\ps=\sum_{k=0}^{D-1}f(k)\ket{k}$ (with integer values of $k$ enumerating the basis states in the control register), then the probability of the phase $\phi$ being within a confidence interval of size $[-d,d]$ can be calculated as \cite{berry2024rapid}:

-where $\text{sinc}(x)\equiv\sin(x)/x$, $\rho=\ps\bra{\psi}$, and $S(d)$ is defined in Eq.~\eqref{sop}.
+where $\text{sinc}(x)\equiv\sin(x)/x$, $\rho=\ps\bra{\psi}$, and $S(d)$ is defined in Eq.~\eqref{sop}. \b[The value of the sinc function at zero (which occurs when $j=k$) is 1, as given by the continuous limit.]
 The DPSS state minimises $d$ for any given $\delta$, or conversely minimises $\delta$ for any given $d$, because it is by definition the eigenstate of $S(d)$ corresponding to the largest eigenvalue.
 Any other control state will perform worse, either by producing an increase in $d$, $\delta$, or both.
 In Section \ref{fixedconf} we analyse in more detail how these variables and the choice of the control state are related when using MPS approximations of DPSS states to achieve a target confidence level.

 In this section, we instead focus on a direct comparison between DPSS states and their MPS approximations at fixed values of $d$.
 Since each DPSS state is an eigenstate of $S(d)$ for a specific value of $d$, we can evaluate the performance of an MPS approximation by fixing this value and calculating the increase in $\delta$ when the DPSS state is replaced with its MPS approximation.